How IM Verify works

 🟢 In Person

-Exchange keys over encrypted Bluetooth Low Energy.
+Exchange keys over encrypted Bluetooth Low Energy with SAS code confirmation.
 Works when cameras aren't convenient—in low light, crowds, or for accessibility.

 Online (Async)